Julian of Eclanum: Connections with Pelagianism

 Towards the close of 430 Celestine convened a council at Rome, which condemned Julian and others once more.

 Last years

-Whither he went from Constantinople does not appear, but he with other Pelagians seem to have accompanied Nestorius to the convent of Ephesus, 431 CE, and took part in the Conciliabulum held by Joannes of Antioch.
-Baronius infers from one of the letters of Gregory the Great that the "Conciliabulum" absolved Julian and his friends, 578 but Cardinal Noris has shown that the council repeat their condemnation of the Pelagians, expressly mentioning Julian by name.
+Whither he went from Constantinople does not appear, but he with other Pelagians, seems to have accompanied Nestorius to the convent of Ephesus and took part in the Conciliabulum held by John of Antioch.
+Baronius infers from one of the letters of Gregory the Great that the "Conciliabulum" absolved Julian and his friends, but Cardinal Noris has shown that the council repeat their condemnation of the Pelagians, expressly mentioning Julian by name.